hplgit/doconce/README.do.txt

 !equote

 ##DocOnce is aimed at LaTeX writers who want to target
-##different media: paper, phones, tablets, and different publising
+##different media: paper, phones, tablets, and different publishing
 ##formats: books, papers, manuals, wikis, blog posts.
 ##DocOnce provides up-to-date publishing technologies for such media
-##and formts using *one single text source*.
+##and formats using *one single text source*.

 ===== News =====